One week after two girls in Salem, Mass., begun having strange fits, the Candlemas Massacre wiped out the village of

 Floyd and his men buried 48 people in a mass grave along with an unrecorded number of small children.

 The captives were taken to Canada, where some were ransomed by Capt.
 John Alden Jr., son of John Alden and Priscilla Mullins of the Plymouth Colony.
 The Indians set Lydia Dummer free, but separated her from her son.
 She traveled to Quebec three times to find him, but never saw or heard from him again.

-Jeremiah Moulton reappeared during Dummer’s War, after Shubael Dummer’s nephew William, acting governor of Massachusetts.
+Jeremiah Moulton reappeared during Dummer’s War, named after Shubael Dummer’s nephew William, acting governor of Massachusetts.
 Some called it Father Rale’s War, after Father Sébastien Rale who led an alliance of Wabanaki Indians on the side of New France.

 In 1724, Jeremiah Moulton led 200 men to the Wabanaki settlement of Norridgewock to kill Father Sebastian Rale and slaughter the Indians.
-The Englishmen killed Rale and 80 Abenakis, including two dozen women and children.
+The Englishmen succeeded in killing Rale and 80 Abenakis, including two dozen women and children.

 Moulton returned to York and became sheriff.
 In 1719 he rebuilt the gaol with timbers left from the one that was left standing.
 Today it still stands, the last known public building of the colonial era.

 Later in 1692, John Alden and John Floyd were accused of witchcraft in the Salem witch trials because of their involvement with the Candlemas Massacre.
 Both managed to escape execution.